vid0326/QBFood/Readme.md

 Each order has a dedicated room:

 - Room: `order_{orderId}`
-- Customer and delivery agent join for the specific order.
+- The customer and delivery agent join the room for that specific order.

 ```mermaid
 flowchart LR